ros2/ros2_documentation/source/index.rst

 From drivers and state-of-the-art algorithms to powerful developer tools, ROS has the open source tools you need for your next robotics project.

 Since ROS was started in 2007, a lot has changed in the robotics and ROS community.
-The goal of the ROS 2 project is to adapt to these changes, leveraging what is great about ROS 1 and improving what isn't.
+The goal of the ROS 2 project is to adapt to these changes, leveraging what is great about ROS 1 and improving what isn\'t.

 **Are you looking for documentation for a particular ROS package like MoveIt, image_proc, or octomap?**
 Please see `ROS Index <https://index.ros.org/?search_packages=true#{DISTRO}>`__ or check out `this index of per-package documentation <https://docs.ros.org/en/{DISTRO}/p/>`__.